willhuff0/music_server/music_shared/docs/documentation.md

 }
 ```

-Then I take two samples and interpolate between them
+Then I take two samples and interpolate between them.

 ```dart
 final pointPositions = lerpPositions(pointPositionsA!, pointPositionsB!, animationController.value);
 ```

-An image of the gradient with some red and blue colors is labeled 'Music Service Gradient Background'.
-More demonstrations are in the video.
+I uploaded an image of the gradient with some red and blue colors which is labeled 'Music Service Gradient Background'.
+More demonstrations are in my video.